swisscom/dop_common/doc/plan_format_v0.0.1.md

 ### nodes

-This can either be a list of nodes or the keyword "all" which will include all nodes for the step.
+This can either be one or a list of nodes and/or Regex patterns or the keyword "all" which will include all nodes for the step.

+If an entry starts and ends with a '/' DOPi will interpret the string as a regular expression.

 ### roles

 This will include all the nodes with a certain role to a step.

 roles and nodes can be mixed, dop_common will simply merge the list of nodes.
 However there has to be at least one node in every step.

+If an entry starts and ends with a '/' DOPi will interpret the string as a regular expression.

+### nodes_exclude

+A list of nodes to exclude from the list that gets assembled from nodes and roles.
+This can also contain Regex patterns like nodes and roles.

+### roles_exclude

+Works exactly like nodes_exclude but excludes roles.

 ### command